ReDeiPirati/intro-to-pytorch/FH-Intro-to-DL.md

 No one knows how can we reach it.
 The challenge:
  - Catastrophic forgetting (A new task delete the previous knowledge, how can we overcome this?)
- - Continuous Learning (in which way is organized the knowledge inside our brain),
+ - Continuous Learning (in which way is organized the knowledge inside our brain?),
  - Safe AI (Are ML model, safe in term of cyber security(Adversarial example), but even not expected behavior?
 Example RL which exploit env.)
  - Unbiased Dataset (Machine and model are neither sexist nor racist, but their data can be, how can we unbiased ds?)

+We need a Cognitive Toolkit to evaluate this model.
+(See Karpathy slide)

 ## What's next?

 As just said above, the road to achieve GAI is not defined, even if we have not a well defined path, here a list of the most interesting topics which are pushing researcher to find a way to achieve GAI and may be a another step in the direction of the Intelligence Algorithm which drive our evolutionary behavior.

-[Is Backpropagation the right algorithm to drive the learning process?](https://www.axios.com/ai-pioneer-advocates-starting-over-2485537027.html) This is a question of [Geoffry Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton), one of the authors of backprop, who recently become suspicious about his famous algo.
+[Is Backpropagation the right algorithm to drive the learning process?](https://www.axios.com/ai-pioneer-advocates-starting-over-2485537027.html) This is a question of [Geoffry Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) who recently become suspicious about the famous algo behind our learning models.
 I do not know if backprop is the right way to drive learning, but it's really notable and admirable when one of the man who have driven the research in this discipline has the courage to questioning their own work and try with a new formulation.

 ![slide 26 LeCun NIPS 2016 Predictive Learning]